rkennedy-mode/playing-with-java-proxies/README.md

 This is not a perfect solution.
 There are issues involving threads that may make this approach inadvisable.
 But it's still useful in exploring the space to understand what's possible.

+The provided `docker-compose.yml` file sets up two networks, each with an public SOCKS5 proxy and a private PostgreSQL database. `Main.java` uses those proxies to connect to the databases as a proof of concept.